arnavgautam/TreeHacks2015/HOLs/HOL-HadoopOnWindowsAzure/HOL.md

 <a name="Ex1Task1" />
 #### Task 1 - Deploying and Executing the Pi Estimator Sample  ####

-In this task, you will deploy and execute the Pi Estimator sample, available in the Hadoop on Windows Azure portal.
+In this task, you will deploy and execute the Pi Estimator sample, available in the Hadoop on Microsoft Azure portal.

 1. From your **Account** page, click on the **Create Job** icon in the **Your Tasks** section.